csc-training/hip-programming/docs/04-memory.md

 # Summary

 - Host and device have separate physical memories
-- Memory management can be explicit (managed by the user) or automatic (managed by the Unified Memory driver)
-- Using Unified Memory can improve developer productivity and result in a cleaner implementation
-- The number of data copies between CPU and GPU should be minimized
+  - The data copies between CPU and GPU should be minimized
-    - With Unified Memory, if data transfer cannot be avoided, using hints or prefetching to mitigate page faults is beneficial
+- Explicit or implicit memory management
+- Page-locked host allocation: DMA and kernel access to host memory
+- Unified Memory: improve productivity and cleaner implementation
+    - Optimize with hints and prefetches
 - Recurring allocation and deallocation is slow, use memory pools instead
   - Libraries provide pooled Unified Memory support as well (eg, Umpire)